ThrillStays

 Bike Park Leogang, Austria

 In 2026, Bike Park Leogang celebrates its 25th anniversary, and the park is pulling out all the stops.
 New trails, redesigned favorites, and a racing heritage that includes hosting UCI Mountain Bike World Championships make this one of Europe’s premier gravity destinations.
 The park sits in the Salzburg region, surrounded by the dramatic peaks of the Austrian Alps.
 Trails range from the gently flowing Pro Line to the savage Speedster downhill track.
-The park also features one of the best-designed skills areas in Europe, making it an excellent choice for riders looking to improve their technique.
+The park also features one of the best-designed skills areas in Europe, making it an excellent choice for riders looking to improve technique.

 Best trails: Speedster (expert downhill), Hot Shot (intermediate flow), Flying Gangster (jump trail) Season: May through October.
 August is peak season but also the busiest.

-Where to stay: Leogang has a range of guesthouses and hotels starting from around 50 euros per night.
+Where to stay: Leogang has guesthouses and hotels starting from around 50 euros per night.
 Many offer bike wash stations and secure storage.
 The Mama Thresl hotel is a rider favorite.
-Cost: Day passes for the gondola and lifts run about 38 euros.
-Multi-day and season passes available.
-Bike rentals from 50 euros per day.

 Moab, Utah, USA

-Where to stay: Moab has a range of options from camping ($15-30 per night at BLM campgrounds) to motels ($80-120 per night).
-Booking in advance is essential during spring and fall peak seasons.
-Cost: Most trails are free.
-Shuttle services for the Whole Enchilada run about $40-50 per person.
-Bike rentals from $60 per day.
+Where to stay: Moab ranges from camping ($15–$30 per night at BLM campgrounds) to motels ($80–$120 per night).
+Book in advance during spring and fall peak seasons.

 Desert landscape with red rock formations Photo credit on Pexels